leonoverweel/bibtex-python-package-citations/README.md

 Many citations come from the [SciPy citing guide](https://www.scipy.org/citing.html) (which doesn't have BibTeX entries for most citations).

 Thanks to [Lynn (Tristan) Pepin](https://github.com/tpepin96/) for adding lots of citations to this page!

+If this resource was useful to you, please consider checking the following as well:
+* [Dynamically Typed](https://dynamicallytyped.com/): My thoughts and links on productized artificial intelligence, machine learning technology, and the tech/startup industry.
+Delivered to your inbox every second Sunday.
+* [Machine Learning Resources](https://www.notion.so/adab36fecaea4306880898f41dcb9cb3): Machine learning resources featured in the Quick ML Resource Links section of Dynamically Typed.
+Updated with new resources every second Sunday!